SmartDeveloperHub/sdh-framework/README.md

 ##How to connect with your own API

-In order to connect this framework with your own API you just have to:
-  1. Create a Javascript global variable *SDH_API_URL* with the URL of your API server.
+This repository brings by default de api-connector.js needed to connect to the SDH API.
+To indicate where your SDH API is located just create a Javascript global variable *SDH_API_URL* with the URL of your API server.

-  2. Edit the *loadApiResourcesInfo* method in api-connector.js to adapt it to your API structure.
+In case you want to connect this framework with your own API you just have to edit the *loadApiResourcesInfo* method in api-connector.js to adapt it to your API structure.
 That method must:
     1. Add each new resource parameter name to the *_existentParametersList* array (this is like a cache of the parameters that can be used in the API, needed for performance reasons).
     2. Fill the *_resourcesInfo* private variable with information for each API resource.
 It must have the following structure:
 ```javascript